dtcenter/METplus/docs/Release_Guide/index.rst

        * Create your own file like /glade/work/dtcrt/METplus/casper/components/METplus/installations/casper.dtcrt.conf where you will set your own INPUT_BASE and OUTPUT_BASE.
-       * To set up the environment run:Add text here
+       * To set up the environment run:

        .. code-block:: ini